rcosteira79/jasper2/_drafts/clearing-the-mess-between-rxjavas-subscribeon-and-observeon.md

 I/System.out: I'm a subscriber running on thread RxCachedThreadScheduler-3
 ```

 With both `map` and the subscription running on a thread from the IO pool.
-If you're wondering why `just` still ran on the calling thread, its because that's how `just` works: it always runs immediately – even before a subscription – and on the calling thread.
+If you're wondering why `just` still ran on the calling thread, its because that's how `just` works: it always runs immediately – even without a subscription – and on the calling thread.
 For this reason, it's also worth noting that you shouldn't use it to convert expensive operations to `Observable`s, as RxJava's execution **is blocking by default**.
 In this case, for instance, it would block the main thread.

 So, while trying not to get too out of scope here, let me just say that for the cases when you need the `Observable` creation to be deferred to another thread, you can use something like `fromCallable`.
 This `Observable` creation factory method only gets triggered whenever there's a subscription.
 So if we change the above code to